tefera-addis-sisay/tefera-addis-sisay.github.io/_pages/cv.md

 * Python-based VES Collector for telecom event ingestion and processing
 * Real-time anomaly detection pipeline for O-RAN and virtualized network systems
-* Wireshark-based traffic analysis integrated with containerized telecom environments
+* Wireshark integration with containerized telecom environments for traffic monitoring and security analysis
 * Kafka + InfluxDB + Grafana observability stack for network telemetry and security monitoring
 * ML-based intrusion detection and attack simulation for telecom infrastructures